Keystone and Raven, LLC

 Result: Over two years, secondary and tertiary users became primary users with their own licenses, and learned how to run reports when they needed.
 Backlog and forecasting practices migrated from spreadsheets to the database entirely.

-Result: Document of findings that combined empirical and anecdotal data to present a clear picture of the department.
-Recommendations for immediate, short-term, and long-term improvements, based on industry best practices.
-Cohesive ideas for growth, efficiencies, and direction.
+Result: Documented findings that combined empirical and anecdotal data to present a clear picture of the department.
+Recommended immediate, short-term, and long-term improvements, based on industry best practices.
+Fostered cohesive ideas for growth, efficiencies, and direction.

 Star Trails image by yavorzhelyazkov from Pixabay.